openhwgroup/cv32e40x/docs/user_manual/source/x_ext.rst

   | ``x_result_i``            | x_result_t      | input           | Result packet.                                                                                                               |
   +---------------------------+-----------------+-----------------+------------------------------------------------------------------------------------------------------------------------------+

-The coprocessor shall provide results to the core via the result interface in the same order as it received and accepted issue transactions.
-Each accepted offloaded (and not killed) instruction shall have exactly one result group transaction (even if no data needs to be written back to the core's register file).
+The coprocessor shall provide results to the core via the result interface.
+A coprocessor is allowed to provide results to the core in an out of order fashion.
+A coprocessor is only allowed to provide a result for an instruction once the core has indicated (via the commit interface) that this instruction is allowed to be committed.
+Each accepted offloaded (committed and not killed) instruction shall have exactly one result group transaction (even if no data needs to be written back to the core's register file).

 :numref:`Result packet type` describes the ``x_result_t`` type.